Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Those streaks on your walkway or driveway just won’t do.
-Say goodbye to the dirt and grime with the best pressure washer surface cleaner.
+Say goodbye to the dirt and grime with one of our favorite pressure washer surface cleaners based on our hands-on testing.

 A pressure washer surface cleaner is a disc-shaped tool that connects to the end of your pressure washer wand.
-Under the disc, there is a spinning wand with pressure nozzles at each end that clean a surface quickly and efficiently.
-They save time and water and remove some of the guesswork involved in pressure-washing.
+Under the disc is a spinning wand with pressure nozzles at each end that clean a surface quickly and efficiently while saving time and water.

-We scoured the market and researched top-rated pressure washers in a variety of categories.
-We did a deep dive into the specifications, features, and customer reviews.
-Then we tested each one to find out how they would perform on a variety of common outdoor cleaning projects.
-Read on to learn more about how we chose the best pressure washer surface cleaners and how each of our picks performed in testing
+We researched and studied the top-rated pressure washer surface cleaners in various categories, diving deep into their specifications, notable features, and customer reviews.
+Then, we tested each one in real-world conditions to see how it performs on a variety of common outdoor cleaning projects, such as ridding dirt and grime from driveways and walkways.
+Read on to learn more about how we chose the best pressure washer surface cleaners and how each of our picks fared in our testing.

 1. BEST OVERALL: Simpson Universal 15″ Pressure Washer Surface Cleaner